 User IDs and passwords must be kept confidential by users, and the sharing of user IDs or passwords is prohibited.
-Each employee, staff member, or faculty member using the College's system must identify herself or himself honestly, accurately, and completely when using the system.
+Each employee, staff member, or faculty member using the College's system must identify themselves honestly, accurately, and completely when using the system.